Social

 Providing a safe and inclusive working environment for our employees and contractors is a top priority for TPL.
 Our Code of Business Conduct and Ethics provides the foundation and framework for a business environment where discrimination and harassment of any kind is not tolerated, and all people are treated with dignity and respect.

-We mandate trainings to ensure our workforce remains tolerant and respectful of colleagues and peers.
-These trainings, which are focused on diversity and inclusion, have been integrated into our internal corporate goals and strategy to create a culture of inclusion and accountability.
-We are proud to say that we have achieved our goal of implementing diversity and inclusion training in recent years and will continue to do so moving forward.
-Our diversity and inclusion training programs are implemented by our Director of Human Resources, who reports to our Senior Vice President and General Counsel.
+Texas Pacific requires routine completion of the following trainings to ensure our workforce remains tolerant and respectful of colleagues and peers.
+Our inclusion training programs are implemented by our Director of Human Resources, who reports to our Senior Vice President and General Counsel.

 • Anti-Harassment and Anti-Discrimination